Full Time: 12 months | Part Time: 24 months | Flexible: 5 Years

 IELTS: 6.5 overall with no element less than 5.5 (or equivalent)

-Entry requirements: You are normally required to have a good first or second class UK honours degree (or equivalent from a university outside the UK) in computing or a related discipline or relevant work experience.
+Entry requirements: You are normally required to have at least a high 2:2 honours degree (or equivalent from a university outside the UK) in computing or a related discipline, or relevant work experience.
+IELTS: 6.5 overall with no element less than 5.5 or equivalent.

 Please note that all modules are subject to change.
 Please see our modules disclaimer for more information.